Jesus sends his brothers to Jerusalem

 - 7:12 Jesus was the topic of a lot of hushed and secret conversations among the crowds in the city.
 Some said, “He’s one of the good guys.”
 Others said, “That’s not true.
 He’s just the opposite.
 He’s leading people away from God.”

 - 7:13 People kept the conversation hush-hush.
-That’s because they were afraid of others hearing them criticize Jesus.
+That’s because they were afraid of the Jewish leaders hearing them talk about Jesus.

 Jesus wows them in the Temple